h908714124/javols/README.md

 where `X` is one of the
 [auto types](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/JbockAutoTypes.java)
-which comprise the primitives and their boxed versions, minus `boolean`, plus `String`, `Path` and some other common types that have a standard string representation.
+which comprise all enums as well as primitives and their boxed versions, minus `boolean`, plus `String`, `Path` and some other common types that have "canonical" mappers.

 With an explicit mapper (which is just a [Function](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html) that accepts `String`),